-Distributable Earnings and Adjusted Distributable Earnings should not be considered as substitutes for GAAP net income.
-We caution readers that our methodology for calculating Distributable Earnings and Adjusted Distributable Earnings may differ from the methodologies employed by other REITs to calculate the same or similar supplemental performance measures, and as a result, our reported Distributable Earnings and Adjusted Distributable Earnings may not be comparable to similar measures presented by other REITs.
+Distributable Earnings and Adjusted Distributable Earnings are non-GAAP financial measures and should not be considered as substitutes for GAAP net income.
+We caution readers that our methodology for calculating Distributable Earnings and Adjusted Distributable Earnings may differ from the methodologies employed by other REITs to calculate the same or similar supplemental performance measures, and as a result, our reported Distributable Earnings may not be comparable to similar measures presented by other REITs.

-The following table provides a reconciliation of GAAP net income to Distributable Earnings and Adjusted Distributable Earnings (in thousands, except per share data):
+The following table provides a reconciliation of GAAP net income to Distributable Earnings and Adjusted Distributable Earnings:

-For the period from July 31, 2020 (date of commencement of operations) to December 31, 2020

-Net Income \$ 4,313,632

-Adjustments to net income

-Non-cash equity compensation expense -

-Incentive Compensation to Manager (1)

-Depreciation and amortization -

-Unrealized (gain), losses or other non-cash items (1,563,340)

-Provision for current expected credit losses 465,397

-One-time events pursuant to changes in GAAP and certain non-cash charges

-Distributable Earnings \$ 3,215,689

-Adjustments to Distributable Earnings

-Certain organizational expenses 616,190

-Adjusted Distributable Earnings \$ 3,831,879

-Basic weighted average shares of common stock outstanding (in shares) 5,694,475

-Adjusted Distributable Earnings per Weighted Average Share \$ 0.67
+For the three months ended March 31, 2021 (unaudited) For the period from July 31, 2020 (date of commencement of operations) to December 31, 2020 Net Income \$1,400,755 \$ 4,313,632 Adjustments to net income Non-cash equity compensation expense 1,599,115 - Depreciation and amortization Unrealized (gain), losses or other non-cash items 144,402 (1,563,340) Provision for current expected credit losses 66,100 465,397 One-time events pursuant to changes in GAAP and certain non-cash charges Distributable Earnings \$ 3,210,372 \$ 3,215,689 Adjustments to Distributable Earnings Certain organizational expenses 616,190 Adjusted Distributable Earnings \$ 3,210,372 \$ 3,831,879 Basic weighted average shares of common stock outstanding (in shares) 7,144,670 5,694,475 Adjusted Distributable Earnings per Weighted Average Share \$ 0.45 \$0.67